six0four/ceng254/README.md

 10. [Lab 09](#lab-09)

 ## Lab 00

+### Part 1 (/0.5)

-Use an ssh terminal such as <a href="https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html">PuTTY</a> to connect to apollo.humber.ca
+1. Use an ssh terminal such as <a href="https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html">PuTTY</a> to connect to apollo.humber.ca

-Once logged in type:
+2. Once logged in type:
 ```
 [n12345678@apollo ~]$ sqlplus
 ```
-enter your username and password.
+3. enter your username and password.
-next change your password (and record it) by entering the following and following the prompts:
+4. next change your password (and record it) by entering the following and following the prompts:
 ```
 SQL> password
 ```
+4. Show your professor.
-to exit type:
+5. to exit type:
 ```
 SQL> quit
 ```

+### Part 2 (/1.0)

-Use <a href="http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html">Oracle's SQL Developer</a>
+1. Use <a href="http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html">Oracle's SQL Developer</a>

-From the Windows start menu Run SQL developer
+2. From the Windows start menu Run SQL developer
-Confirm the dialogs
+3. Confirm the dialogs

-On the left hand menu click the green plus button.
+4. On the left hand menu click the green plus button.

-On the form that pops up fill in the information that follows:
+5. On the form that pops up fill in the information that follows:
 ```
 Connection Name: choose a name (e.g. apollo_oracle)
 Username: your humber id (e.g. n12345678)